cristinanegrean/cristinanegrean.github.io/_posts/2022-05-16-helm-your-way-to-kubernetes.markdown

 In each of the two namespaces, there is more running than just Spring Boot Java applications, so I needed to define a filter for which services to scrape, and ignore the rest.
 This can be done using property `spring.cloud.kubernetes.discovery.service-labels` (see `Listing 1` above), a map is required here for label name and value.

 Notice the last column of the listing below.
-You can be more creative than me in finding a better Kubernetes service label in your project 🎉
+Also note labels are key/value pairs that are attached to objects, such as Pods and Services, and are different from Kubernetes service types.

 ```
 NAME                         TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)           AGE     TYPE